jessimic/tech-portfolio/docs/pubpres.md

 ## Presentations

+- Invited colloquium at University of Rochester Physics Department, November 2025.
+- Three talks and poster at NuFact2025 (Univsersity of Liverpool), September 2025.
-- Invited Plenary at Pheno2025 Symposium (University of Pittsburgh), May 2025
+- Invited Plenary at Pheno2025 Symposium (University of Pittsburgh), May 2025.
 - Talk and poster at APS Global Summit (Anahiem, CA), March 2025.
 - Seminar at University of Wisconsin-Madison Physics Department, Febrauary 2025.
 - Colloquium at Notre Dame University Physics Department, Febrauary 2025.